 The Bug has had spaghetti and other pasta dishes before, but until I first ventured into gluten-free pasta (with this veggie tomato sauce recipe), we didn’t eat many noodles around here, other than spaghetti squash.
 Now, after having them so often and loving them at school, he can’t get enough “noodles”.
 He asks for them ALL.THE.TIME!
 So when The Hubby, said he was in the mood for macaroni & cheese with the roast chicken I made, I thought I should make him and The Bug happy, but I didn’t quite want to go with the super-cheesy fat-, calorie-, and cholesterol-bomb that mac & cheese usually is.

-Katie from …and a glass of red wine posted a butternut squash mac & cheese that she made.
-Her version sounds awesome, but I wanted to just punch it up a bit, get rid of the flour, so that it could be gluten-free, and add a pop of color and a little more veggies.
-So I added a little parmesan and some peas, skipped the flour, and, in my case, used quinoa pasta.
+I checked out a few recipes, then added a little parmesan and some peas, skipped the flour, and, in my case, used gluten free pasta.
 But you can use any type and shape of pasta you like.
 I just think mac & cheese is so classic with elbow macaroni.
 And I baked it, because I LOVE baked macaroni & cheese.

 It was awesome!
 The Bug scarfed up plates and plates of it.
 But then again, he is yet to meet a noodle that he doesn’t like.
 And I wasn’t too upset that he wasn’t eating much chicken, since he was getting lots of protein from the quinoa pasta.
 By using extra sharp cheddar and good parmesan cheese, it definitely had that tang and cheesy flavor, and the butternut squash gave it the creaminess that you usually get from butter, flour, and whole milk.
 It isn’t quite as cheesy and gooey as your traditional macaroni & cheese, but it is still delicious and creamy, and a little bit healthier.
 This is even a good way to sneak in extra veggies for your picky eaters.